dmahugh/github/README.md

 ```

 # Contributing
-Gitinfo is a work in progress &mdash; pull requests, feature requests and issues welcome.
+Gitdata is a work in progress &mdash; pull requests, feature requests and issues welcome.

 I've implemented functionality as I need it for various projects, but I'm interested in knowing what other types of functionality
 may be useful to others.
 Please log an [issue](https://github.com/dmahugh/gitdata/issues) if you have a suggestion.
 Thanks!